markwragg/markwragg.github.io/drafts/AzCostTools.md

 A good place to start is by executing `Get-SubscriptionCost`, which like all great cmdlets can be executed without any supplied parameters.
 This will retrieve the current month's cost data for each subscription in your current context.
 Because you'll probably want to dig into the data, I recommend returning it to a variable, which in the below example is `$Cost`.

-> Note, errors may be returned for any subscriptions where the cost data is inaccessible, e.g you are not authorised to access costs or the subscription is of a type where costs are managed externally (such as a CSP).
+> Note, errors may be returned for any subscriptions where the cost data is inaccessible, e.g you are not authorised to access costs, or the subscription is of a type where costs are managed externally (such as a CSP).

 ```powershell
 $Cost = Get-SubscriptionCost